Health minister leads push for stricter curbs in COVID-ravaged Indonesia | Health

 - Indonesia

-If guidelines followed by Indian states were adopted in Indonesia, lockdowns would be introduced in 31 of its 34 provinces where positivity rates are at 10 per cent or higher.
+If guidelines followed by Indian states were adopted in Indonesia, lockdowns would be introduced in 31 of its 34 provinces where positivity rates are at 10% or higher.
 Adjusting for population size, Indonesia has about 40% of the intensive care beds in India, according to a study last year by Princeton University.

-On Friday, the health minister announced plans for 7,000 more hospital beds in Jakarta dedicated to COVID-19 patients.
+On Friday, the health minister announced plans for 7,000 more hospital beds in Jakarta for COVID-19 patients.
+Uno, the tourism minister, said at least 15 hotels close to hospitals with up to 2,000 beds had been identified as places where patients with milder symptoms could be treated.

+Meanwhile, Indonesia's food and drug agency on Monday approved the COVID-19 vaccine of China's Sinovac for children aged 12-17.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)